ckglidden/UPCH-species-distribution-tutorial/README.md

 #### Clean MAPBIOMAS data :broom:

-R code for thos section can be found in the ["1_cleaning_data.R"](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/R_code/1_cleaning_data.R)
+R code for the following section can be found in the ["1_cleaning_data.R"](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/R_code/1_cleaning_data.R)

 _Step 8._ Using the data downloaded in step 7 and the code below, we will relabel MAPBIOMAS classes to make it easier to view results and then aggregate LULC data by taking the mean across the study period.
 Note: Given the pace of LULC change, this is a really coarse way of aggregating the data and we likely loose a lot of signal.